Pradyuman7/Algorithmics/README.md

 - **Divisors**

-This class finds all the divisors of the number of your choice in O(n) time, the time complexity will soon be decreased even furthur.
+This class finds all the divisors of the number of your choice in O(n) time, the time complexity will soon be decreased even further.

 To use this class, just make a simple object of `Divisors` class and call `findDivisors()` method which returns you an `ArrayList<Integer>` which contains all the divisors of the number in ascending order.